mbookham7/mb-crdb-cdc-dlgen2-synapse/README.md

 ## Step 4: Enable Change Data Capture

-Change data capture (CDC) provides efficient, distributed, row-level changefeeds into a configurable sink for downstream processing such as reporting, caching, or full-text indexing.
-In the case of this demo we will be configuring CockroachDB Change Feeds (CDC) to sink data with our storage account in Azure.
+[Change data capture](https://www.cockroachlabs.com/docs/stable/change-data-capture-overview.html) (CDC) provides efficient, distributed, row-level changefeeds into a configurable sink for downstream processing such as reporting, caching, or full-text indexing.
+In this particular case, we will be configuring the changefeed (CDC) to send data to the above configured storage account in Azure.
 This storage account has now been configured as a data lake.

 ### Retrieve the storage account keys from Azure

-In order to to configure CDC we need to obtain the storage account keys for our storage account this will allow us to authenticate successfully.
+In order to configure CDC we need to obtain the account keys for our storage account which will allow us to authenticate to it.

-Run the following command to display you account key.
+Run the following command to display your account key.

 ```
 az storage account keys list -g $rg -n $loc1_cdc_storage_account --query "[0].value" -o tsv